-- Ability to use and navigate Canvas, the learning management system (LMS). - Ability to send and receive emails with attachments. - Ability to create and submit commonly used word processing files (.doc and .docx) - Ability to copy and paste images and text. - Ability to download and install software. - Ability to create and present presentations and upload to Kaltura in Canvas. - Ability to use presentation software (PowerPoint, Prezi, etc.) - Ability to download and take quizzes in the Respondus lock-down browser - Ability to submit written submissions to SimCheck for similarity reports
+- Ability to use and navigate Canvas, the learning management system (LMS). - Ability to send and receive emails with attachments. - Ability to create and submit commonly used word processing files (.doc and .docx) - Ability to copy and paste images and text. - Ability to download and install software. - Ability to use presentation software (PowerPoint, Prezi, etc.) - Ability to download and take quizzes in the Respondus lock-down browser - Ability to submit written submissions to SimCheck for similarity reports